Introduction to exercise

-- Move some default call 3-bets to 4-bet instead, like for example AQo in CO vs BTN 3-bet.
+- Move some default call 3-bets to 4-bet instead, like AQo in CO vs BTN 3-bet.

 - Punish weak blinds who fold to often by opening wider, especially from CO, BTN and SB.

-- Understanding when implied odds (see the odds exercise) make it profitable to play a wider range of speculative hands like pocket pairs or lower suited cards.
+- Understand when implied odds make it profitable to play a wider range of speculative hands, like pocket pairs or lower suited cards.

-- Play more hands against the bad players so you can take advantage of their lack of skill, even with a hand that is normally not profitable to play.
+- Play more hands against the bad players and take advantage of their lack of skill, even with a hand that is normally not profitable to play.

-- Adapt preflop ranges to shallow and deep stacks (shallow stack favors high cards and deep stacks favor speculative hands like 76s or 55.
+- Adapt preflop ranges to shallow and deep stacks (shallow stack favors high cards, and deep stacks favors speculative hands like 76s or 55.

 It can be challenging to know if your adaptations are profitable.
 To make sure you stay profitable when you play outside of the recommended default ranges, you need to make sure to follow up your profitability in your tracking tool.
 If you do not do this, it is easy to get carried away, and make bad decisions that end up costing you money.